solarspaceclouds/StableDiffusion-with-LoRA-integration/README.md

-# LoRA Adaptation for Stable Diffusion Using Docker
+# LoRA Adaptation for Stable Diffusion Containerized with Docker

-This README serves as a comprehensive guide for understanding, implementing, and evaluating the LoRA-adapted Stable Diffusion model using Docker.
+This README serves as a comprehensive guide for understanding, implementing, and evaluating the LoRA-adapted Stable Diffusion model with Docker containerization.
 For detailed instructions and insights, refer to the respective sections in the pdf documentation: **Documentation_Stable_Diffusion_LoRA_Project.pdf.**

 Check out my Medium article here: https://medium.com/@weimaychen2/revolutionizing-digital-creativity-harnessing-lora-adapted-stable-diffusion-within-docker-for-3f0419c6612e